 What are Lena’s problems?
 Why does she become too stressed with Mimi?
 Why is it difficult for her to enjoy being with her daughter?

-When a woman becomes a mother, her emotionl bonds with her own mother often get strengthened: “We have become mates, my mother and I”, says Lena.
-However, unfortunately the grand-mother can’t help Lena to be a grown-up parent with her child.
+When a woman becomes a mother, her emotional bonds with her own mother often get strengthened: “We have become mates, my mother and I”, says Lena.
+However and unfortunately, this grand-mother can’t help Lena to be a grown-up parent with her child.
 This is because the links between mother and daughter are too enmeshed.
 Lena needs support.
 Her partner is trying to help her, but sometimes the problem is too heavy: “You need to see a psychologist, it’s not enough to talk to me”, he says.
 Lena: “SO I AM CRAZY?”
-“No, Lena, crazy is not the right word”, and crazy is probably not what her partner Lars meant.
+No, Lena, you’re not crazy, and crazy is perhaps not what her partner Lars meant.
 But she needs to adjust to her role as a mother.
 This process is tangled with a thousand threads to her mother.
 Lena cannot see them.
-She just feels terrible when her mother gives her points of view on how Lena is taking care of Mimi.
+She just feels terrible when mother comments on how Lena is changing Mimi’s diapers.
 Then she just wants to be alone.
 However, if Grandma pulls back a bit Lena feels abandoned: “Mum, why don’t you call me?”
-“But you told me you wanted to be alone for a while!”
+And mother retorts, “But you told me you wanted to be alone for a while!”

 Back